Effective Simulation of Quantum Entanglement Based on A Single-photon Field Modulated with Pseudorandom Phase Sequences

 where the relative phase sequences (RPSs) $\gamma ^{\left( a\right) }=-\gamma ^{\left( b\right) }=\lambda ^{\left( b\right) }-\lambda ^{\left( a\right) }$, and $\gamma ^{\left( a\right) }+\gamma ^{\left( b\right) }=0$.
 We obtain the results of the fields in the projection measurement $\overline{ P}\left( \theta _{a},k\right) =\cos \left( \theta _{a}+\gamma _{k}^{\left( a\right) }\right) $, $\overline{P}\left( \theta _{b},k\right) =\cos \left( \theta _{b}+\gamma _{k}^{\left( b\right) }\right) $, where $\gamma _{k}^{\left( a\right) },\gamma _{k}^{\left( b\right) }$ are the $k$th units of the RPSs $\gamma ^{\left( a\right) },\gamma ^{\left( b\right) }$, respectively.
 Then we obtain the correlation function

 where $C=1/2$ is the normalized coefficient.
 The correlation function is similar to the case of Bell state $\left\vert \Psi ^{+}\right\rangle $.
-Therefore we consider the fields in Eq. (\ref{eq4}) as the classical simulation of the Bell state $\left\vert \Psi ^{+}\right\rangle $.
+Therefore we consider the states in Eq. (\ref{eq4}) as the single-photon field simulation of the Bell state $\left\vert \Psi ^{+}\right\rangle $.
 We substitute the correlation functions above into Bell inequality (CHSH inequality) \cite{CHSH}

 where $\theta _{a},\theta _{a}^{\prime },\theta _{b}$ and $\theta _{b}^{\prime }$ are $\pi /4,-\pi /4,0$ and $\pi /2$, respectively, when Bell's inequality is maximally violated.